moise-mulungu/mixed-react-projects/project-info/portfolio/for-thursday.md

 # for Thursday

-* keep working on the same 4 tasks - timebox so you spend time on each.
+* keep working on the same 4 tasks - timebox so you spend time on each. (done)
 * address every "DM:" in my Wednesday commit with (ok), (done), or (in progress) so that I can check or remove them.
 Don't let tasks pile up.

-1. Debug next-email
+1. Debug next-email(almost done)
 2. Create a vercel URL for the development branch of vercel-api-routes.
-Complete already?
+Complete already?(done)
 3. Publish next-email on vercel, creating URLs for dev and main branches.
 Document the process in a new file I'll put in the myPortfolio repo.
    * you don't have to have email working in order to do this.
 As long as "npm run dev" compiles, you can publish it.
    * document the steps in detail.
 What you put in github-to-vercel-deployment-setup-documentation is not enough.